acidtone/wbdv-winter-2020/materials/cpnt260/days/d02/README.md

 Write a class decoration for each of the system font stacks above.
 - name each class descriptively but briefly
 - assign the font stack using `font-family`
+- save these classes in a fonts.css sylesheet

 ### Font services
 Search: [Google Fonts vs Adobe Fonts](https://www.google.com/search?q=fonts+google+vs+adobe&oq=fonts+google+vs+adobe)